WebOfTrust/keri/docs/Q-and-A-Security.md

 ## ***Q: Is it possible to create a KERI DID that is permanently locked to the "did:key" style / ephemeral?

 It is.
-Sections 2.2.3 - 2.3.1 of the [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains transferrability and the "basic"-type identifier, which always represents a public key and may be either transferrable (can be updated) or non-transferrable (ephemeral/did:key style). section 14.2 actually details how these are encoded, basically check the first few chars of the identifier.\
+Sections 2.2.3 - 2.3.1 of the [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains transferability and the "basic"-type identifier, which always represents a public key and may be either transferrable (can be updated) or non-transferrable (ephemeral/did:key style). section 14.2 actually details how these are encoded, basically check the first few chars of the identifier.\
 *(CharlesCunningham)*

 ## ***Q: DID data model supports verification methods which are not based on public keys or even any cryptography at all.
 KERI can't do this?